-We do not condone any discrimination in our workforce, and it is heavily emphasised that all staff be treated fairly, regardless of age, race, gender or religion.
+We advocate fair and equal opportunities for all our employee across our core business, investment property, hotels and waste management operations, regardless of age, race, gender or religion.
 This applies to all aspects of our human resources from recruitment to promotion to retirement.
 Our employee handbooks include our position of equal opportunities.

 The Sheraton Towers Singapore Hotel, as a Human Capital Partnership (HCP) member, abide by the Singapore Tripartite Alliance guidelines on Fair Employment Practices.
 The Sheraton Towers Singapore Hotel recruits and selects employees on the basis of merit (such as skills, experience or ability to perform the job), and regardless of age, race, gender, religion, marital status and family responsibilities, or disability while we align with the principles from the National Workers Union.
 The Residence Mauritius recruits and selects employees on the basis of merit (such as skills, experience or ability to perform the job), and regardless of age, race, gender, religion, marital status and family responsibilities, or disability and complies with The Workers Right Act 2019 and The Catering and Tourism Industries (remuneration) Regulations 2019.